skytable/skytable/CONTRIBUTING.md

 1. Install the latest Rust toolchain (stable)
 2. Install a C Compiler, Make, Perl and the libssl-dev package on platforms where they are required
+3. On Windows:
+   - You might need to perform additional steps to add `perl` to our `PATH` variable
+   - You may also need to set up powershell if it isn't set up already as it is used by the test script

 **Building**